sdcondon/SCFirstOrderLogic/README.md

 # SCFirstOrderLogic

-Basic but fully XML-documented [first-order logic](https://en.wikipedia.org/wiki/First-order_logic) implementations.
+Basic but fully functional and documented [first-order logic](https://en.wikipedia.org/wiki/First-order_logic) implementations.
 Includes:

 * Implementations of both raw and CNF sentence representation.
 Multiple ways of instantiating raw sentences, including a language-integrated approach that allows (the domain to be modelled as an IEnumerable<T> and) sentences to be provided as lambda expressions.
 * Knowledge base implementations that, while using very simple versions of their respective algorithms, do expose properties for the retrieval of proof details.